103 ~ February food, and flow

 Two different yet beautiful constellations of love story (and thus appropriate for a post just after Valentine’s Day), and stories about the endurance of love in difficult times.

 Silas Marner, by George Eliot.
-Also about the power of letting things flow (and if anyone wants to learn to write clearer, more compelling English prose, read Eliot.
+Also about the power of letting things flow (and if anyone wants to learn to write clear, compelling English prose, read Eliot.

 A Long Petal of the Sea, by Isabel Allende.
 A compelling journey through the Spanish Civil War, the flight of Spanish Republican refugees to Chile, and their suffering yet again during the 1973 US-backed military coup and brutal repression in Chile.
 Still, one of the main themes of the novel is love, and its power and resilience.
 A simultaneously heartrending and uplifting work.